marinos32/marinos32/README.md

 - 👋 Hi, I’m Marinos Kaitis, im 33 years old and i live in Cyprus
-- 👀 I’m interested in Data Analytics, and Exercise (both physical and mental)
+- 👀 I’m interested in Data Analytics, Machine Learning and Exercise (both physical and mental)
-- 🌱 I’m currently using Python , SQL and Excel to extract insides from any type of data
+- 🌱 I’m currently using Python , SQL and Excel using various techniques to extract insides from any type of data
 - 📫 How to reach me www.linkedin.com/in/marinos-kaitis-26ba27135

 <!---